thaisacs/thaisacs/README.md

 ### Hi there 👋

-🔭 In particular, I like machine learning and compilers, and I especially like both of them together.
+🔭 I like machine learning and compilers, and I especially like both of them together.

 🌱 I'm currently a Ph.D.
 Student in Computer Science at the Institute of Computing, University of Campinas (Unicamp), Brazil.